Non-profit

 Contact InfluenceWatch with suggested edits or tips for additional profiles.

-Woodrow Wilson International Center for Scholars (known as the Wilson Center), located in Washington, D.C., is a United States Presidential Memorial that was established as part of the Smithsonian Institution by an act of Congress in 1968.
+The Woodrow Wilson International Center for Scholars (known as the Wilson Center) is a Washington, D.C.-based Presidential Memorial that was established as a part of the Smithsonian Institution by an act of the U.S. Congress in 1968.
 The Wilson Center says it wants to maintain a forum for informed dialogue, research, study, discussion, and collaboration among individuals concerned with policy and scholarship in national and world affairs.
-1
+1 2

 History